Let’s face it:

 Or, maybe you have no idea what kind of design you want.

-Regardless of whether you’ve already planned your site or not, these 9 tips will help you move the pin forward on your progress.
+Regardless of whether you’ve already planned your site or not, these 9 law firm website design tips will help you move the pin forward on your progress.

 1. Decide Whether to Build a Website Yourself or Hire It Out

 How much you invest in your law firm website depends on your area of specialization.
 If your firm counts on repeat business and word-of-mouth referrals, then go with a simple website: incorporate basic information like phone number, physical address, and business name.